National Assessment of Educational Progress (NAEP)

 Results are never reported for individual students or schools.
 Individual test scores and questionnaire responses are always kept confidential.

-NAEP Pilot assessments will inform future NAEP assessments.
+NAEP Pilot assessments inform future NAEP assessments.